 By the time I closed the Santa Barbara Brain Fitness in 2019, I had clocked over 8000 hours of direct experience in neurofeedback over an 18 year period, and 30,000 hours of psychotherapy over a 37 year career.
 I had owned and learned to operate more than 8 neurofeedback systems.
 The two that I used the most the last few years have been the LENS (for TBI) and NeurOptimal (for brain enhancement).

-Now in Eugene, my current focus is developing the Being Right Minded program.
+Now in Eugene, my emerging interest is how magic mushrooms affect the human brain and psyche.
+Oregon is the first state to legalize its use for therapeutic benefit.
+This has opened a great deal of discussion on how it can be integrated into our culture.
+In addition, I am developing the Being Right Minded program.
 This is in response to the mental health crisis we are all facing due to the pandemic of fear.
 The goal is to teach both intellectually and experientially how to become right hemisphere dominant.
 The outcome is greater peace of mind, more relaxed and authentic interpersonal relationships, greater sense of humor, more mature behavior, and a deeper understanding of life.
 My program is an integration of what I have learned in my 37 year career with the work of Ian McGilchrist, Fred Schiffer, and Tom Campbell.